nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to use microservices/Microservice Pipeline/README.md

          # Read the JSON response and parse it to a Python dictionary
          with open(inpt) as json_file:
              response = json.load(json_file)

+         data = response["json"]

-         # Do your transformation and create an output
+         # Do your transformation and create the desired output

          # Return the output as JSON
          return json.dumps(output)

      if __name__ == "__main__":
-         # Print the output of the function to the "console"
+         # Print the return statement of the function to the "console"
          print(example_function("yourData.json"))
      ```
    The Python script should now be executed correctly, and the output shown in the _Python Environment_ should be the one needed as the input for the other inseri app